-One incident has occured during cycle 75, complete orbits are missing, mainly due errors in the mission planning system which caused data not to be acquired and receiving stations and group segment facilities failures.
+One incident has occured duringcycle 75, complete orbits are missing, mainly due errors in the mission planning system which caused data not to be acquired and receiving stations and group segment facilities failures.

 During cycle 71, no MWR L0 data are available in Kiruna station from the 05 Sep 2008 to 07 Sept 2008.
+A step down is observed for the residual temperature of the 36.5 GHz channel.

 Following a Payload HSM anomaly, no data are available from 17/01 8:50 to 17/01 18:41 during cycle 65 which results on a small jump on residual temperature for channel 2.

-Two planned unavailability periods (3/12 to 4/12 and 13/12 from 6 am to 12 am) during cycle 64.
+Two planned unavailability periods (03/12 to 04/12 and 13/12 from 6 am to 12 am) during cycle 64.
 Following the first unavailability period, a drop for channel 1 (-0.5 K) and a decreasing slope for channel 2 are observed.
 The drop on channel 1 seems to almost balance the jump of 0.5 K that occured after the incident at the beginning of cycle 62.